Packers fan wins German NFL Fan of the Year Award

 “It became a little bit more popular in my hometown, with all the soldiers that we have in Schweinfurt,” Kraus said.

-Turns out, Kraus is pretty popular himself, and one Germany’s NFL Fan of the Year Award.
+Turns out, Kraus is pretty popular himself, and won Germany’s NFL Fan of the Year Award.
 It means a round trip to the Super Bowl and a personal message from his favorite quarterback.

 “That was unbelievable.
 I was speechless for nearly three or four days,” he said.
 “It meant so much to me that I got a personal message from Jordan Love.
 And I won the prize to go to the Super Bowl in Las Vegas with my wife, they pay for the flight, the hotel, the tickets, that’s a dream come true for me.”